Our Staff

 Linda has been with SFCC since 2002 and has served as the program's Director since 2008.
 She is a licensed psychologist with a background that emphasizes health psychology, community resources, and crisis intervention and response.
 She offers specialized interventions in stress management and relaxation training.

-Linda received her bachelor's degree in Psychology from The University of San Diego, and her M.A. and Psy.D. in Clinical Psychology from the California School of Professional Psychology in Los Angeles.
+Linda received her bachelor's degree in psychology from The University of San Diego, and her M.A. and Psy.D. in Clinical Psychology from the California School of Professional Psychology in Los Angeles.

 Karla Hernandez, LCSW, DSW